zivz/weatherapp_codelab/codelab.md

 ## Xcode - New Project
 Duration: 0:04:00

-This tutorial assumes you have basic familiarity with Xcode, as provided in separate session.
+This tutorial assumes you have basic familiarity with Xcode, as provided in a separate session.

 **Resources:**
 * [Download Xcode from App Store](https://apps.apple.com/il/app/xcode/id497799835?mt=12)